jondkelley/graphite-plugin-agent/README.rst

 ::

-    $ pip install newrelic-plugin-agent
+    $ pip install graphite-plugin-agent

 * See ``pip`` installation instructions at http://www.pip-installer.org/en/latest/installing.html

-2. Copy the configuration file example from ``/opt/newrelic-plugin-agent/newrelic-plugin-agent.cfg`` to ``/etc/newrelic/newrelic-plugin-agent.cfg`` and edit the configuration in that file.
+2. Copy the configuration file example from ``/opt/graphite-plugin-agent/graphite-plugin-agent.cfg`` to ``/etc/graphite-plugin-agent.cfg`` and edit the configuration in that file.

-3. Make a ``/var/log/newrelic`` directory and make sure it is writable by the user specified in the configuration file
+3. Make a ``/var/log/graphite`` directory and make sure it is writable by the user specified in the configuration file

-4. Make a ``/var/run/newrelic`` directory and make sure it is writable by the user specified in the configuration file
+4. Make a ``/var/run/graphite`` directory and make sure it is writable by the user specified in the configuration file

 5. Run the app:

 ::

-    $ newrelic-plugin-agent -c PATH-TO-CONF-FILE [-f]
+    $ graphite-plugin-agent -c PATH-TO-CONF-FILE [-f]

 Where ``-f`` is to run it in the foreground instead of as a daemon.

-Sample configuration and init.d scripts are installed to ``/opt/newrelic-plugin-agent`` in addition to a PHP script required for APC monitoring.
+Sample configuration and init.d scripts are installed to ``/opt/graphite-plugin-agent`` in addition to a PHP script required for APC monitoring.

 Installing Additional Requirements
 ----------------------------------